mart-anthony-stark/Machine-Learning-and-Deep-Learning/README.md

 This section is based on the following documentation: https://www.tensorflow.org/tutorials/estimator/linear

 - [California House Price Prediction](https://github.com/mart-anthony-stark/Machine-Learning-Daily/blob/main/Linear%20Regression/HousePricePrediction.ipynb) - This project includes exploratory data analysis, intensive data visualization, data feature engineering, and selecting features based on the correlation of the features.

+- [Simple Linear Regression from Scratch](https://github.com/mart-anthony-stark/Machine-Learning-Daily/blob/main/Linear%20Regression/LinearRegression_from_Scratch.ipynb) - Simple linear regression is an approach for predicting a response using a single feature.
+This project does not utilize machine learning libraries aside from computation libraries (numpy and pandas).